 The schedule provides for heavy volume training led by professional triathlon coaches.
 You will come away from KYAH with a new sense of confidence in your racing and training potential.

 I can’t recommend the camp enough to someone looking for a serious weekend of volume and instruction with a great group of people.
-I’ve made great new friends and look forward to seeing everyone at races in the future. -Mat T (KYAH Lake Placid)
+I’ve made great new friends and look forward to seeing everyone at races in the future. -Matt T (KYAH Lake Placid)

 KYAH Florida delivered!
 It seriously delivered!Honestly, I couldn’t have had a better first time triathlon camp experience!
 RTA Coaches Elizabeth and Chris Kaplanis are top notch!